 Soda siphons are commonly available, very affordable, easy to use, and completely portable.
 Replacement CO2 cartridges are also commonly available and reasonable in cost.

-You can use soda siphons to force carbonate almost any beverage, including fruit juices, ordinary drinking water, and soda syrup flavored beverages.
-You'll be able to enjoy carbonated beverages at any time.
+You can use a soda siphon to force carbonate almost any beverage, including fruit juices, ordinary drinking water, and soda syrup flavored beverages.
+You'll be able to enjoy homemade carbonated beverages at any time.

 However, there is a downside to using forced carbonation.
 You won't have the fun of learning how to carbonate drinks the all-natural way using my 5-step home brewing method above, and you won't get to enjoy the distinctive yeasty taste of naturally brewed beverages.

 The upside to using seltzer bottles?
-You could have a sparkling water fight!
+You could enjoy a sparkling water fight with your friends!